MakotoMiyakoshi/manualSiftMask/README.md

 <img src="images/007.jpg">

-Here is the default output at 4 Hz.
+When these parameters are set up, Here is the default output at 4 Hz.
 Completely saturated and not usable.
 By the way, this is a 19 x 19 connectivity grid.

 <img src="images/008.jpg" width="600" height="600">